chess-fan/thoughts/README.md

 # thoughts

+## 2017 Dec 10: lucky, b/c found data on archive.org for Feb 22 blockhashes

+For past data I could only find for 2017 Feb 22 blockhashes, see [here](https://github.com/chess-fan/blockhashes-of-ChessCoin/issues/1).
+* The good thing about it is that it is independent, unmanipulatable data since it's on archive.org

 ## 2017 Dec 10: no uptodate synccheckpoint - for 18 months - leaves your house open for manipulation attempts + does not help newcomers in terms of sync speed